glennhickey/teHmm/README.md

 Credits
 -----

 This project was developed by Glenn Hickey in [Professor Mathieu Blanchette's](http://www.mcb.mcgill.ca/~blanchem/) lab under his supervision.
-Douglas Hoen, Adrian Platts and Professor Thomas Bureau at McGill contributed valuable input and discussions, and provided much of the input tracks for the *A.Lyrata* genome.
+Douglas Hoen, Adrian Platts and Professor Thomas Bureau at McGill contributed valuable input and discussions, and provided many of the input tracks.

 Copyright
 -----